-\) LZFmax perthird-octave band
+) LZFmax per third-octave band

-Figure 10: Sound intensity and spectrum over time of diff erent nozzle types/extinguishing systems
+Figure 10: Sound intensity and spectrum over time of different nozzle types/extinguishing systems

 In addition to the noise reduction properties of the Silent Nozzle, it is important to mention the much smoother diffusion of the gas into the room atmosphere.
-The widely diversified jet pattern dramatically reduces the noise generated by each of the discharge jets.
+The widely diversified jet pattern consisting of many tiny jets dramatically reduces the direct noise compared to a standard nozzle.

-The design of an inert gas ext inguishing system alw ays depends on numerous parameters, and many trade-offs need to be made.
-The concept of the Silent Nozzle works best by using as many Silent Nozzles as reasonably possible, all of them with relatively low mass flow.
+The design of an inert gas extinguishing system always depends on numerous parameters, and many trade-offs need to be made.
+The flow characteristics of the Silent Nozzle is very similar to conventional nozzles, hence no special consideration of Silent Nozzle is needed in the hydraulic design.

-The Sinorix Silent Nozzle is ideally suited for use with Sinorix CDT systems and nitrogen, argon, or IG541 agents.
+The Sinorix Silent Nozzle is ideally suited for use with Sinorix CDT systems and nitrogen, argon, or mixtures.
 These extinguishing agents are environmentally friendly, offer outstanding extinguishing properties for electrical hazards and do not leave any residue when deployed.